 the mustard seed – the growth of the kingdom of heaven will be great.
 The birds of the air are described as the workers of Satan in verses 4 and 19.
 The phrase “birds of the air come and rest in its branches” is from Daniel 4:12 and describes the kingdom of the beast, the corrupted kingdom of heaven.
 The reason for that corruption is described in the next verse.

 The Parable of Leavened Kingdom

-the leavened kingdom – Jesus described the false teachings of the Pharisees as leaven, see Matthew 16:6.
+the kingdom of heaven is like a leaven – Jesus described the false teachings of the Pharisees as leaven, see Matthew 16:6.
 Leaven represents the falsity in the Church.
-Paul told us that we eat the “unleavened bread of sincerity and truth.”
+Paul told us that we eat the “unleavened bread of sincerity and truth” (1 Cor 5:8).
 The unleavened flour represents “unleavened truth,” and the leavening of the flour represents the corruption of the truth.

 a woman – the woman is undoubtedly the Great Harlot in Revelation.